RIFLE/aaf-labs-2021/mamanchuk_fe-91/README.md

 3. **25.12** or till the very end
     - PRINT_TREE and full UX

-Prefix Tree V3.0A
+Prefix Tree V3.1A
 ----------------
-Current update: new features introduced.

-This is the fourth massive update of my original idea that is about implementation of a simple datastructure for the purpose of prefix tree.<br />
+Current update: list existing trees with the corresponding command.

 Available concept of a command line.<br />
 Basic system operations. pTree operations, listed below.<br />
 Advanced logics that is being designed to work with user.